 The herd bolted.
 Eragon lunged forward, racing through the grass as a fiery wind surged past his cheek.
 He slid to a stop and loosed an arrow at the bounding doe.
 It missed by a finger's breadth and hissed into darkness.
 He cursed and spun around, instinctively nocking another arrow.

-Behind him, where the deer had been smoldered a large circle of grass and trees.
+Behind him, where the deer had been smouldered a large circle of grass and trees.
 Many of the pines stood bare of their needles.
 The grass outside the charring was flattened.
 A wisp of smoke curled in the air, carrying a burnt smell.
-In the center of the blast radius lay a polished blue stone.
+In the centre of the blast radius lay a polished blue stone.
 Mist snaked across the scorched area and swirled insubstantial tendrils over the stone.

 He thinks it's a polished blue stone, but he won't think so for long.
 He is about to have his destiny thrust upon him, whether he's ready for it or not.